Taylor River Lodge

 Average time to visit

 Taylor River Lodge is open yearly from May to October.
 The summer months of June to August provide warm to hot days and pleasant evenings.
-Fall is a idyllic season, with shimmering golden fall foliage starting in September, its a great time for couples to visit the lodge.
+Autumn is a idyllic season, with shimmering golden fall foliage starting in September, its a great time for couples to visit the lodge.

 Taylor River Lodge is a haven for outdoor adventures in the Rocky Mountains, a short drive from the Colorado town of Crested Butte.
 Ensuring a fully flexible stay, it's perfect for a special occasion or active family adventure to suit every generation.